Sam Mason-Smith

-Sam Mason-Smith (born 25 October 1991) is an English professional footballer who plays as a forward for Miramar Rangers in the New Zealand National League.
+Sam Mason-Smith (born 25 October 1991) is an English professional footballer who plays as a forward for Wellington Olympic in the New Zealand National League.

 Career

 New Zealand

 Embarking on a move to New Zealand's Richmond Athletic with three other Englishmen for 2011, Mason-Smith gained a switch to Team Wellington who play in the national league.
 With the National League in New Zealand played during the summer, Mason-Smith played his winter season for local team Miramar Rangers.
 He continued playing for the two teams until 2015 when he signed with Hawke's Bay United to play National League, finishing the 2015–16 with six goals.
 Mason-Smith also didn't return to Miramar Rangers for the 2016 season, instead playing for Wairarapa United Central Premier League.
 In one game, he converted five goals in a 5-0 trouncing of Petone which was a record for the most goals by a Wairarapa athlete in a Central League meeting, the previous being four.
 The following season with Wairarapa United, Mason-Smith was tasked with being responsible for Wairarapa's strikeforce again.
 After a successful season he was awarded the 2017 Central League Player of the Year.